nmshd/documentation/_docs_integrate/request-one-time-consent-of-peer.md

 ## Request for one-time consent

-In the following, we describe how a Connector, hereinafter referred to as the Sender, can get the one-time consent of another Connector, with which it has already established a Relationship and which is also referred to as the Recipient, by using a [ConsentRequestItem]({% link _docs_integrate/data-model-overview.md %}#consentrequestitem) within a [Request]({% link _docs_integrate/data-model-overview.md %}#request).
+In the following, we describe how a Connector, hereinafter referred to as the Sender, can get the one-time consent of another Connector, with which it has already established a Relationship and which is also referred to as the Recipient, by using a [ConsentRequestItem]({% link _docs_integrate/data-model-overview.md %}#consentrequestitem) within the `items` property of an appropriate [Request]({% link _docs_integrate/data-model-overview.md %}#request).

 The general procedure is the same if the Connector wants to obtain the one-time consent of an App user instead of another Connector.
 For reasons of clarity, this guide focuses on the process with two Connectors.
 For information on how to establish Relationships, refer to the [Establish Relationships]({% link _docs_integrate/establish-relationships.md %}) scenario documentation.
 {: .notice--info}